Heath Fillmyer: Kansas City Royals

 On January 29, 2018, Fillmyer and Jesse Hahn were traded to the Kansas City Royals in exchange for Brandon Moss and Ryan Buchter.
-On June 19, 2018, the Royals called up Fillmyer.
-He made his major league debut on June 24, 2018, pitching four innings of mop-up duty in an 11–3 loss against the Houston Astros.
+On June 19, the Royals called up Fillmyer.
+He made his major league debut on June 24, pitching four innings of mop-up duty in an 11–3 loss against the Houston Astros.
 Fillmyer was permanently made a part of the Royals’ rotation on July 23, where he made 12 starts.
 He finished the season with a 4.26 ERA.
 His finest start of the 2018 season came on August 9, when he threw seven shutout innings against the Chicago Cubs.
 He also collected his first Major League hit on September 26, an RBI double off of Cincinnati Reds reliever Matt Wisler.

 Fillmyer spent most of the 2019 season in the minors, although he did see some limited major league action.
-On January 22, 2020, the Royals designated Fillmyer for assignment to make room for Alex Gordon on the roster.
+On January 22, 2020, Fillmyer was designated for assignment to make room for Alex Gordon on the roster.

 On August 18, 2020, Fillmyer was released by the Royals organization.